mcaibad2/todolist/README.md

 ## Prerequisites

-To run app you need mongodb installed and running on default port 27017.
+To run app you need:
+1. mongodb installed and running on default port 27017.
+2. Node.js installed

 ## Set up